-SD-WAN Orchestrator MEA 7.0.0.r3 requires FortiManager 7.0.0 or later, and you must be in a 6.4 ADOM or later to access SD-WAN Orchestrator MEA.
+SD-WAN Orchestrator MEA 6.4.1.r7 requires FortiManager 6.4.1 or later, and you must be in a 6.4 ADOM to access SD-WAN Orchestrator MEA.

 You can use SD-WAN Orchestrator MEA to configure and monitor SD-WAN networks on FortiGates that are managed by FortiManager.
 SD-WAN Orchestrator MEA is available only with FortiManager, and it supports several FortiGate models.
-For a list of supported FortiGate models, see the SD-WAN Orchestrator MEA 7.0.0.r3 Release Notes on the Docs Library.
+For a list of supported FortiGate models, see the SD-WAN Orchestrator MEA 6.4.1.r7 Release Notes on the Docs Library.
 The release notes also identify any limitations of SD-WAN Orchestrator MEA.